AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 Targets

-While you can initiate the workflow from any module, the target module must be either **Edit Image** or **Full Editor**.
+While you can initiate the workflow from any module (for example, Quick Actions), the target module must be either **Edit Image** or **Full Editor**.
 At the moment, only the Generate Image module can tether to Edit Image.

 ## How to implement Workflow Tethering